-Once you’ve decided which URL is the canonical URL for your piece of content, you have to start a process of canonicalization (yeah I know, try to say that 3 times out loud fast).
-This basically just means we have to let the search engine know about and let it find the canonical version of a page as soon as possible.
-There are basically four methods of solving the problem, in order of preference:
+Once you’ve decided which URL is the canonical URL for your piece of content, you have to start a process of canonicalization (yeah I know, try to say that three times out loud fast).
+This basically just means we have to let the search engine know about the canonical version of a page and let it find it ASAP.
+There are four methods of solving the problem, in order of preference:

 - Not creating duplicate content